longndt/react-course/extras/advanced-patterns.md

 # Advanced React Patterns & Architecture

-## 🎯 For Final-Year IT Students Ready to Master Professional React

 This guide covers advanced React patterns, architectural decisions, and enterprise-level practices that will set your capstone project apart and prepare you for senior developer roles.

 **Prerequisites:** Complete Lessons 1-5 and feel confident with React fundamentals.